9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Flex Wheel Intake Redesign**
+Today was day 2 of horizontal intake designing, Tyler kept working on and ultimately got a working rough design for an intake.
+The hills worked as expected and the disc was able to get through the intake quickly and well.
+The main issue that Tyler ran into was how bulky the initial prototype was and finding a way to reduce the profile was the main holdback and current issue.
+Overall, this was a progressive day.
+Even if this isn’t a final design it’s teaching the team a lot about what needs to and should be done.

 ### **New Tubing Intake Design**
+We decided to scrap the Tubing Intake design in favor for the Flex Wheel Intake design.
+With a working Flex Wheel Intake that just needed some tweaking, we wouldn't need to waste our efforts on another intake.
+The overall design would take too much time and had questionable practicality.

 ### **Laptop Issues**
 After installing the Graphics Card Update and reinstalling Inventor, everything worked as intended.
 I was even able to install Desktop Connector and run everything smoothly.

 ## **End of Entry Thoughts**
+While we chose to scrap our 2nd Intake design, we were able to get a functional intake and even begin reducing the overall size of it.
+We also managed to find and fix the issue with the laptops, which can help us with similar issues in the future.